 - Utilizes a child-like voice

 Little People Shapes & Colors uses simple graphics and a slow pace to teach colors alongside shapes.
-Although slow pacing is desirable for young children, the directions for this game can sometimes be a bit too slow.
-In addition, some of the color tones are different than what your child might be used to seeing which can be confusing.
+Although the slow pacing is desirable for young children, the directions for this game can sometimes be a bit too slow.
+In addition, some of the color tones are different from what your child might be used to seeing which can be confusing.
 For example, the red looks like a burnt orange color.

 Difficult Games for Older Toddlers

 Games with multi-step directions and advanced hand-eye coordination may be difficult for younger toddlers.
 However, older toddlers with more computer experience may find these games challenging, but not impossible.

 Educational website ABCya.com offers this fun, online Shapes and Colors Bingo game where you choose the difficulty level.
 The hardest level is on a five-by-five grid and uses concepts aligned with Kindergarten Common Core standards.

 The colors-only level uses a three-by-three grid.
 A cute little ball character calls out a color and the child must click on the correct color.
 If she is right, you hear a cheerful bell sound and see a check mark displayed on the screen.
 If she is wrong, you hear a buzzer sound and see an 'X' on the screen.
 Once she gets three colors in a row, she wins.

 - A "Repeat" button if the child forgets what color was called